amrzakizakisalih-alt/Projet_Analyse_Numerique_INSA/README.md

 ### Fortran Setup

-Requires a standard Fortran compiler such as gfortran.
+*Requires a standard Fortran compiler such as gfortran*

 **Compile the programs**: